firefly-cpp/sport-activities-features/README.md

 [![DOI](https://img.shields.io/badge/DOI-10.1109/INES52918.2021.9512927-blue)](https://doi.org/10.1109/INES52918.2021.9512927)

 ## General outline of the framework
-Monitoring of sports activities produces many geographic, topologic, and personalized data, with a vast majority of details hidden.
+Monitoring sports activities produce many geographic, topologic, and personalized data, with a vast majority of details hidden.
 Thus, a rigorous ex-post data analysis and statistic evaluation are required to extract them.
-Namely, most of the mainstream solutions for analyzing sports activities files rely on integral metrics, such as total duration, total distance, and average heart rate, which may suffer from the "overall (integral) metrics problem."
+Namely, most mainstream solutions for analyzing sports activities files rely on integral metrics, such as total duration, total distance, and average heart rate, which may suffer from the "overall (integral) metrics problem."
 Among others, such problems are expressed in capturing sports activities in general only (omitting crucial components), calculating potentially fallacious and misleading metrics, not recognizing different stages/phases of the sports activity (warm-up, endurance, intervals), and others.

 The sport-activities-framework, on the other side, offers a detailed insight into the sports activity files.
 The framework supports both identification and extraction methods, such as identifying the number of hills, extracting the average altitudes of identified hills, measuring the total distance of identified hills, deriving climbing ratios (total distance of identified hills vs. total distance), average/total ascents of hills and so much more.
 The framework also integrates many other extensions, among others, historical weather parsing, statistical evaluations, and ex-post visualizations.
 Previous work on these topical questions was addressed in [relevant scientific papers on data mining](http://iztok-jr-fister.eu/static/publications/42.pdf), also in combination with the [generating/predicting automated sport training sessions](http://iztok-jr-fister.eu/static/publications/189.pdf).